 Pros: Less expensive, less invasive.
 More frequent use can help stimulate/exercise the skin.

 Cons: The fact that microchanneling uses a more shallow needle imprint also means that it doesn’t penetrate deeply enough for stimulating fibroblasts and growth factors like platelet-derived growth factors (PGF), transforming growth factor-alpha, and beta (TGF-⍺ and TGF-β), and connective tissue growth factors.

 An older form of the technology, rollers have been phased out in offices.
 Rather than utilizing the movement of fine needles piercing directly up and down (called a puncture), derma-rolling creates tiny linear cuts as the device drags over and through the skin.
 This system has far less favorable results than the current FDA-approved device used here at Source of Health.

 Cons: These systems aren’t available via reputable companies.
 Like all the services we provide at our office, we’ve researched, trained, and carefully chosen our system.
-When you visit our clinic, we provide services that use the Anteage MD line – it’s the best out there with its innovative, effective, and powerful regenerative products.
+When you visit our clinic, we provide services that use the Anteage MD line – it’s the best out there with its innovative, effective, and powerful rejuvenating products.

 Once you’ve begun your microneedling sessions, you’ll find that this treatment decreases fine lines, wrinkles, acne scars, and stretch marks over 4-6 weeks.
 There’s no significant downtime after treatment.
 You may need to follow through on an aftercare regimen to avoid post-procedure complications.
 Unlike surgery, there’s no need to allow several days or even weeks to recover.
 Microneedling can be done every 4-6 weeks.